 [END EXHIBIT]

-The control limit can be calculated from either the pre- or the postprocess change, whichever leads to a lower UCL.
-In this case the control limit is calculated form the post-intervention data, the data for days 8 through 18, because it has the least variability.
+The control limit can be calculated from either the pre- or the post-process change, whichever leads to a lower UCL.
+In this case, the control limit is calculated form the post-intervention data, the data for days 8 through 18, because that period has the least variability.
 There are one missed day and eight exercise days.
 Therefore, R is calculated as 1/8 = 0.13.
-The UCL is then calculated as:
+The UCL is then calculated as

 [INSERT EQUATION]

-UCL=0.13+30.13(1+0.13)=1.28
+UCL=0.13+30.13(1+0.13)=1.28.

 [END EQUATION]